Lecrapouille/TimedPetriNetEditor/README.md

 JSON file format has been chosen for saving Petri net.
 This was initially made to be compatible with [pnet-simulator](https://github.com/igorakim/pnet-simulator) but it is no longer compatible.
-Here, an example of its content:
+Here, is an example of its content:

 ```json
 {